Alexandra Trusova: 2020–2021 season: World bronze medal

 Trusova performed at the 2020 Russian Test Skates and successfully executed a quad toe in combination.
-At the second stage of the Russian Cup held in Moscow, Trusova made a mistake on her triple Axel jump in the short program and placed third behind Kamila Valieva and Daria Usacheva.
+At the second stage of the Russian Cup held in Moscow, Trusova made a mistake on her triple axel jump in the short program and placed third behind Kamila Valieva and Daria Usacheva.
 However, in the free skate, Trusova cleanly executed two quadruple toe-loops, one in combination, and won the free skate to win gold.
-At the fourth stage in Kazan, she stepped out on her opening triple Axel in the short program and placed second behind Kostornaia.
-In the free skate, Trusova cleanly landed three quads but fell on a fourth, as well as one a triple jump.
-Despite these mistakes, Trusova scored 171.21 points and won her second straight competition.
+At the fourth stage in Kazan, she stepped out on her opening triple axel in the short program and placed second behind Kostornaia.
+In the free skate, Trusova cleanly landed three quads but fell on a fourth, as well as on a triple jump.
+Despite these mistakes, she scored 171.21 points and won her second straight competition.

-Alexandra Trusova at the 2020 Rostelecom Cup.

-In the short program at the 2020 Rostelecom Cup, Trusova fell on a downgraded triple Axel and, as a result, placed third behind Kostornaia and Elizaveta Tuktamysheva with a score of 70.81, which was her lowest international result since September 2017.
+In the short program at the 2020 Rostelecom Cup, Trusova fell on a downgraded triple axel and, as a result, placed third behind Kostornaia and Elizaveta Tuktamysheva with a score of 70.81, which was her lowest international result since September 2017.
 She encountered similar problems in the free skate, falling four times and receiving negative grades of execution on two other jumping passes.
 Her final score of 198.93 saw her drop down to fourth place, unprecedented for Trusova in international competition, and her first off-podium finish since the 2017 Russian Junior Championships.